DIY FRONT ROWING RIG (click for VIDEO)

 - Legs-only rowing allows taking video : waving; holding charts, binoculars; jig fishing etc.

-- Arms pull against legs pushing for whole body moving exercise.
-Dead weight of oars and legs supported -----Simpler and more compact than the FrontRower.com:
+- Arms pull against legs pushing for whole body exercise.
+Dead weight of oars and legs supported

-- Simplified lighter aluminum frame with wood seat snaps in and out of canoe without fasteners
+-Simplified lighter aluminum frame with wood seat snaps in and out of canoe

 DESCRIPTION and MOTION

-The oar ends in a bearing in an alumimun disc with a stainless clip around the bottom edge.
-That encircles the T head of a long bolt with its opposite threaded end milled to have side flats.
-The bolt and bearing can rotate through a stainless bolt sandwiching the pedestal plate as well as slide up and down.
-A helical spring with one straight tail setscrewed into a block tapped for the stainless bolt and an angular positioning screw, and the other tail setscrewed into a block sliding up the flats of the bolt, spring loads the oar end down and facing forward.
-A setscrewed nut and washer above the block set the vertical travel and a nut below hold the block up.
+The oar ends in a bearing in an alumimun block with a SS pivot pin through the bottom, cutout in the middle where it is TIG welded in situ to the head of a long SS bolt with its opposite threaded end milled to have side flats.
+The bolt and so the bearing can rotate through a bronze machine screw sandwiching the pedestal plate as well as slide up and down.
+A helical spring with one straight tail clamped in the washer nut on the bronze machine screw, and the other tail formed to grip the flats of the bolt, spring loads the bolt and oar end down, and the oar forward.
+A setscrewed nut and washer set the vertical travel and a nut below compresses the spring to set the lifting force.

-About 3 inches outboard a pillow bearing rotates around the oarshaft and its radiused outside rolls on the semi-conical side face of the pedestal.
-It and the springloaded inner bearing support the weight of the oar whilst allowing it to sweep depressed or lifted, and they also allow it to feather on its own axis.
-Feather stops on top of the inner bearing housing limit the setscrew of the inner bearing collar.
-Between the bearing housing and the outer bearing setscrew and around the oar is a secondary spring (with bent ends) which biases the oar towards feathered.
-The feathered limit is say 5° of lift angle to ensure the lifted blade skips in any water contact and the tripped limit is the blade angled about 15° aft to drive it down in the water, so the net blade turn is about 70°. rr2.jpg
+About 3 inches outboard, a pillow bearing insert rotates around the oarshaft and its radiused outside rolls on a steel track.
+It and the springloaded inner bearing support the weight of the oar whilst allowing it to sweep depressed or lifted, and to feather on its own axis.
+Feather stops on top of the inner bearing block limit the extended setscrew of the inner bearing.
+Between the bearing block and the outer bearing setscrew and around the oar is a light secondary spring (with bent ends) which biases the oar towards feathered.
+The feathered limit is say 5° to horizontal to ensure the lifted blade skips in any water contact and lifts in the apparent wind.
+The tripped limit is the blade angled to vertical aft to drive it down in the water, so the net blade turn is about 70°.

 At 20.5” outboard the rope wraps around the oar shaft, so the jerk from the seat pulley unfeathers as well as lowers the oars to catch.
-This jerk is natural at the end of the oar return as the slack comes out of the ropes .
+This jerk is natural at the end of the oar return as the slack comes out of the ropes.
 Once caught the blade inclination to vertical drives the blade down into the water to a few inches immersion as set by the limit on the mainspring compression.
 When the rope pull from the arms and legs stops at the end of the sweep, the oar springs out of the water to drain and then slowly feathers to clear the water on its return and reduce the wind resistance.
-The oar’s emergence is aided by tilting the pedestal forward about 5 deg relative to the waterline and by ramped endstops on the sweep.
-The endstops also prevent the strings being overloaded by too long a oar sweep.
+The oar’s emergence is aided by tilting the pedestal forward about 5 deg relative to the waterline.

 SPECIFICATIONS

-Main springs: port left handed, starboard right handed approx pitch of .142” music wire wound on ¾” pipe mandrel 4 turns at about ½” pitch finished OD about 1.7” helix angle
+Main springs: port left handed, starboard right handed approx pitch of .142” music wire wound on ¾” pipe mandrel 4 turns at about ½” pitch finished OD about 1.7” Twist spring wire

 DESIGN HISTORY of ROWRIG for CANUDA PLY